xiaoiver/infinite-canvas-tutorial/packages/site/docs/reference/ai.md

 ### ONNX

-Encode images using SAM for subsequent inference:
+Encode images using SAM for subsequent inference, see [SAM Plugin]:

 ```ts
 import { Tensor } from 'onnxruntime-web';